 All marketing communications should be prepared with a due sense of social and professional responsibility and should conform to the principles of fair competition, as generally accepted in business.

-No communication should be such as to impair public trust and confidence in marketing.
+No communication should be such as to impair public trust and confidence in marketing or commerce as such.

-Article 2 – Social responsibility
+Article 2 – Social responsibility and environmental behaviour

-Marketing communications should respect human and animal dignity and should not incite or condone any form of discrimination, including that based upon ethnic or national origin, religion, gender, l status, age, disability, or sexual orientation.
-Marketers should be mindful of diversity and inclusion and show consideration for the adverse impacts of objectification.
+Marketing communications should respect human and animal dignity and should not incite or condone any form of discrimination, including that based upon ethnic or national origin, religion, gender, ´status, age, disability, or sexual orientation.
+Marketers should be mindful of diversity and inclusion and show consideration for the adverse impacts of stereotyping and objectification.

 Marketing communications should not without justifiable reason play on fear or exploit misfortune or suffering.